 Sports Betting Guide

-We wanted to write this article for a long time now, but we wanted to do it in the best way possible.
-That's why we have collected information, conducted interviews with tipsters and analysts, to be able to show you in a nutshell what is preventing you from succeeding.
-And here it is.
-Find out the most common sports betting errors.
+We were looking forward to writing this article for a long time now, but we wanted to do it in the best way possible.
+That's why we have collected information, interviewed punters & betting experts, to be able to show you what is really preventing you from succeeding in a nutshell.
+Let's take a look at the most common sports betting errors together.

-Some time ago we noticed that our articles and guides are dominated by texts like «How to succeed in sports betting?" or «How to outplay a bookmaker?" - we generally have a whole lot of articles about what to do, but we have not had so far, a single thing about what absolutely not to do.
+We noticed some time ago that our articles and guides are more oriented towards something like «How to successfully analyse football matches?» or «How to beat a bookie?» - we generally have a whole lot of articles about what to do, but we have not had, so far, a single thing about what absolutely not to do.
 Time to fix it!
-Find out what errors are most often committed by inexperienced punters and check whether you are not a in this group.
+Let's find out together what errors & mistakes are most often committed by inexperienced punters and check whether you commit them as well or not.

-- Lack of knowledge - elementary matter and not worth writing whole essays about it.
-It is difficult to succeed in any field without adequate knowledge.
-If, therefore, you woke up one morning and decided to become a perfect punter even though you have not been interested in sports until now, your path to success can be a bit tougher and confusing than those who already have that knowledge.
-Which doesn't mean that this is an impossible task.
-We know excellent tipsters who have become professional league or discipline specialists, although they have been dealing with something completely different in life.
-Generally speaking - if you already have that knowledge, it is good. if not - the time’s right to catch up.
+- Lack of knowledge - quite self-explanatory and should not be given too much attention here.
+It is obviously hard to succeed in any field without proper knowledge and substantive preparation.
+However, if you woke up one morning and decided to become a great punter even though you have not been following any sports until now, your path to success would be a bit tougher and confusing than in the case of those who already possess the needed knowledge & skills.
+Besides all of that, it doesn't mean it would be impossible to achieve, though.
+We know many punters who became experts on certain leagues and competitions, despite doing completely different things in life.
+Generally speaking, if you already have that knowledge, it is good, if not, it's the right time to start catching up.

-- They have to win, so they will win - many punters think that if a team necessarily needs to win (eg to avoid falling or advance to European cups), it will probably happen.
-It is not quite so.
-Teams that play under the pressure of the results are often unable to carry it and appear to be far weaker than usual.
-Besides, we can never be sure that our team's rivalry for the promotion did not "motivate" the opposing side of the match - these things are on the agenda and must be taken into account.
+- «If they have to, they will» - many punters think that if a team necessarily needs to win (e.g. to avoid relegation or advance to European cups), then it will probably happen.
+Well, it is not quite the case.
+Teams that play under pressure are often unable to deliver the needed results and appear to perform worse than usual.
+Despite all of that, we can never be sure about our backed team's rivals who could've also got motivated by the important matchup.
+Such things take place on a daily basis and should always be factored into your equation.

-- Betting under the influence - Last but not least.
-Actually we left it for the end on purpose.
-It's not just a mistake, it's THE Mistake™.
-Betting for money after few beers is a straight road to the bottom.
-Alcohol disturbs our ability to realistically assess the situation and risk - in short, being «under the influence" we sometimes do things that we would never dare soberly.
-Actually, there is no point in dwelling on it any longer.
-Alcohol and gambling is a toxic relationship with no future.
+- Don't drink & bet - the last but not least.
+Actually, we left this one for the end on purpose.
+It's not just a mistake, it's THE mistake.
+Betting with the real money after a couple of beers is a slippery slope.
+Alcohol affects our ability to realistically assess the situation and risks that are coming along with it.
+In other words, being «under the influence» makes us do things we would've never done if sober.
+There is no point talking about more.
+Alcohol & sports betting should never come near each other.